nikoloztandilashvili/katsiaadamiani-topdown-game/README.md

-# კაცია ადამიანი?! - A Top-Down Pixel Art Game
+# kacia adamiani?! - A Top-Down Pixel Art Game

 ## Overview
-**კაცია ადამიანი?!** is a top-down pixel art game inspired by the famous Georgian story by Ilia Chavchavadze.
+**kacia adamiani?!** is a top-down pixel art game inspired by the famous Georgian story by Ilia Chavchavadze.
 The game explores themes of identity and humanity through engaging gameplay and storytelling.

 ## Features
 - **Pixel Art Style**: Enjoy a visually appealing pixelated aesthetic.